AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/lists.md

 # Create a copy of the list 'names'
 '''Copying is important because direct assignment just creates an alias''' copy_list = names.copy()

+''' ACCESSING LISTS '''

+# Accessing a single element in a list
+print("The first name in the list is: ", names[0])  # The first item in a list is 0

+# Accessing multiple elements (splicing)
+print("The first three elements in the list are: ", names[0:3])   # Stop before index 3 (not grab 3 elements)

+''' ITERATION AND MEMBERSHIP '''
+# Iterating over the list
+for name in names:
+    print(name)

+# Checking Members
+if "Steve" in names:
+    print("Steve is here!")
 ```

 # List Methods